Key Takeaways

 Our dedicated team of licensed professionals ensures every client receives the best care possible, supported by accreditation from The Joint Commission.
 We are committed to safety and personalized treatment plans.

-PTSD attacks, sometimes called PTSD episodes or flashbacks, occur when someone with post-traumatic stress disorder experiences an overwhelming psychological and physiological response to a trigger.
-These triggers can be sensory reminders of past trauma, such as sounds, smells, images, or situations that feel similar to the traumatic event.
-During an attack, the person may feel as though they’re reliving the trauma rather than simply remembering it.
+PTSD attacks, sometimes called episodes or flashbacks, happen when someone with post-traumatic stress disorder has an overwhelming psychological and physical response to a trigger.
+These triggers are sensory reminders of past trauma: sounds, smells, images, or situations that echo the original event.
+During an attack, the person feels as though they’re reliving the trauma rather than simply remembering it.

 How Can You Help Someone During a PTSD Attack?